PUSHKIN'S POEMS

 Amidst the fields, on the hills' slopes.

-The banks of the motionless still stream
+Of the motionless still stream

 Are levelled and covered with fluffy down;